NMKRV College Logo

 1

-Submission & Initial Screening
+Submission and Initial Screening

 • Authors submit full papers through the conference submission system.

-• Relevance to conference themes
+• relevance to the conference themes

-• Basic quality and formatting
+• adherence to basic quality and formatting requirements

 2